Best Summer Jobs for Premeds & How to Find Them

 3. Medical Scribe

 Medical scribes, often simply called “scribes,” focus on documenting the physician-patient interaction by creating medical notes.
-This allows the physician to dedicate more attention to their patient while giving you the opportunity to see physicians interact with hundreds of patients first-hand.
+This allows the physician to devote more attention to their patient while giving you the opportunity to observe physicians interact with hundreds of patients firsthand.

 As a scribe, your responsibilities will include: